Is Niall Horan Performing At Maren Morris’s Wedding?

 — jㅤ (@rigthinow) November 9, 2017

-The two took to the stage together during the 2017 CMAs, which were co-hosted by Carrie Underwood and Brad Paisley for their tenth straight year, for a mash-up.
+The two took to the stage together for a mash-up during the 2017 CMAs, which were co-hosted by Carrie Underwood and Brad Paisley for their tenth straight year.

-After Maren started the performance by singing her track “I Could Use a Love Song,” Niall then joined her on stage as they performed “Seeing Blind” together.
+After Maren started the performance by singing her track, “I Could Use a Love Song,” Niall then joined her on stage as they performed “Seeing Blind” together.

-It’s safe to say that their stellar performance at the country music award show gained some rave reviews from viewers online, including a number of praise filled tweets on Twitter.
+It’s safe to say that their stellar performance at the country music award show gained some rave reviews from viewers online, including a number of praise-filled tweets on Twitter.

-“No shade, just tea… Maren & Niall just had the best performance of the night. #CMAawards,” wrote @ColtonBradford of Horan and Morris’s duet during the CMAs live broadcast, while Twitter user @thisbemesarah added, “Niall and Maren sounded like ART.”
+“No shade, just tea… Maren & Niall just had the best performance of the night. #CMAawards,” wrote @ColtonBradford of Horan and Morris’s duet during the CMAs live broadcast while Twitter user @thisbemesarah added, “Niall and Maren sounded like ART.”

 What did you think of Niall Horan and Maren Morris’s duet performance of “Seeing Blind” at the 2017 CMA Awards?
 Do you think Niall should perform at Maren’s wedding?